SamuelMasters/play-store/README.md

 The top of each page features a simple navbar showing the site's "Play.com" logo (which also acts as a home button), along with dynamic authentication links which change depending on whether or not the user is logged in.
 Also included are links to a profile page, which shows an authenticated user their saved delivery information (if they have any) as well as a basic order history which they can interact with to view past order confirmations.
 Finally, a bag icon is included which dynamically changes to show the current total value of items a user has in their bag, and clicking this icon leads a user towards checkout.

 The bottom of each page features a simple footer with multiple links.
-- "Contact Us" takes the user to a page where they can fill in a form to send a general query to the site admin.
+- "Contact Us" takes the user to a page where they can fill in a form to send a general query to the site admin (a 'ContactQuery' database object is created here).
 - "Privacy Policy" takes the user to a page where the application's privacy policy is detailed in full.
-- "Newsletter" takes the user to a page where they can enter their email address to signup to a newsletter (an real email is sent upon submitting here).
+- "Newsletter" takes the user to a page where they can enter their email address to signup to a newsletter (a real email message is sent upon submitting here).
 - "Facebook" is a dummy social media link which opens Facebook's home page in another tab, but in a real eCommerce application, this would point to the site's business page.

 - The website consists of the following sections: